Pre-Selling Simplified: 6 Steps to a Successful Presale

 - Find out if people would pay for an educational solution like an info product or a self-service tool like a done-for-you service.

 You can also find out those things by reaching out to your market online (via a newsletter or via cold email outreach).

 In my 6-figure Sales Funnel training, I go in-depth on the process of how to do target market research.

-Simple: look for what people are complaining about or have questions about—and the answers.
+For this step, look for what people are complaining about or have questions about—and the answers.

-- Go read Yelp reviews.
+- Read Yelp reviews.

 - Read what people are posting about in Facebook Groups.

 - Read what people are commenting on Twitter.